tbrowder/RakudoBin/README.md

 rb-install-raku date=2022-09 os=macos arch=arm    # or arch=x86
 ```

 Unpacks the archive into directory `/opt/rakudo`.
 The paths required to use the installed binaries are `/opt/rakudo/bin` and `/opt/rakudo/share/perl6/site/bin`.
-The download location may be specified with the `dir=/path` option.
+The download location may be specified with the `dir=/path` option (which may be useful for non-Linux systems).

   * Note for non-Debian systems

-    Currently only Debian systems are further modified in the following steps.
+    Currently, only Debian systems are further modified in the following steps.
 Interested users of other systems are encouraged to create a PR for their system.

 For Debian systems only, ensures paths are set correctly and the system's `adduser` configuration (in directory `/etc/skel`) has the correct settings for Raku.